gh3ma/tokuApp/README.md

 ## Key Features

-* Interactive lessons tailored to different proficiency levels
-* Quizzes to test and reinforce learning
-* Daily practice exercises to build vocabulary and grammar skills
+* Practice exercises to build vocabulary skills
-* Supports multiple devices
-* Cross platform
+* Cross platform IOS & Android

 ## How To Use